ilijaljubicic/mikan/readme.md

 publishes JSON messages to the topic named "WebLVC:PhysicalEntity".

 clientB.html is an example of a browser App subscribing to messages of the topic named "WebLVC:PhysicalEntity" and "WebLVC:EnvironmentalEntity".
+It also contains a JavaScript filter example.

 Similarly, cesiumClientB.html is an example browser App receiving the JSON messages from clientA.html.
 It displays the received messages on the [Cesium 3D globe](https://cesiumjs.org/).